JohnPaulNaiju/AI-Receptionist/README.md

 - **Hosting & Deployment:** Firebase hosting

 ### Current Status 🚧

-It's just a project I did for my friend.
-I is not hosted.
-This code can be used to create apk files and host frontend etc.
+It's just a project I did for my friend and it isn't hosted.
+This code can be used to create apk files, host frontend etc.

-[This website](https://yazeen-bro-hotels.web.app) is a AI receptionist which will be kept in reception.
-This is hosted.
-The app will be downloaded by the hotel customers and use it for hotel services.
-I haven't published the app.
+[This website](https://yazeen-bro-hotels.web.app) is a AI receptionist which will be kept in reception and it is hosted.
+The app is to be downloaded by the hotel customers from the reception.

 ### Visuals 📸🎬